Reach out! We’re available by email or phone and can answer all of your questions.

 You can also reference the ordering page for more information.

 - Assay Type Sandwich ELISA

 - Sample Types Serum, Platelet-Poor Heparin Plasma, Saliva, Urine, Tissue Culture Media

-- Samples/Kit - 40 in duplicate
+- Samples/Plate 40 in duplicate

 Studies have shown an association between elevated MPO levels and coronary artery disease, and in 2003 it was suggested that MPO may serve as a sensitive predictor of myocardial infarction in patients complaining of chest pain.
 Since that time the clinical utility of MPO testing in cardiac patients has been solidly established in the literature with well over 100 papers published.
 In 2010 this clinical application was further refined by additional studies which determined that measuring both MPO and C-reactive protein (CRP) provided more accurate prediction of mortality risk than measuring just CRP alone.